jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 * ___Hexagon___ would be a `Shapes` composite of 6 properly connected line segments.
 * ___Centagon___ would be a `Shapes` composite of 100 properly connected line segments.
 * ...
 * ___Circle___ would be a `Shapes` composite of 1,000 properly connected line segments.
 I'm not 100% sure that this would be the final implementation.
 It might work for proof-of-concept, but fail in production.
 A _circle_ and a _milligon_ might render close enough to fool the eye, but would it be exacting enough.
 Additionally, 1,000 line segments might take too long to render, whereas a calculation dedicated to the geometry of circles might render much faster.
+If this proves to be the case, then a non-line-segment based `Circle` class would be justifed.
+However, it would still be a named breeder object in the repository, which would not affect how application code acquires or renders it.

 Moving to irregular polygons:
 * ___Trapezoid___ would be a `Shapes` composite of 4 properly connected lines positioned where the top and bottom lines would be parallel, but not necessarily the same length.